-In actual fact, we ended up putting Out of Stock notices on all the big selling items to stem the flow of orders, which helped in the short term.
-And we did eventually manage to set up data capture in Magento that could be dropped directly into SAP.
-That was the least glamorous but one of the most impactful projects we ever worked on.
+In actual fact, we ended up putting Out of Stock notices on all the big selling items to stem the flow of orders.
+This helped ease the pressure in the short term.

-They’ve always has their eye on that next role, and spend most of their time making sure they manage internal perceptions of what they do.
+They always has their eye on that next marketing role.
+And, they spend most of their time making sure they manage internal perceptions of what they do.
 They are all about the style.

 These people should be nowhere near e-Commerce.

-Because, the people who make e-Commerce happen are the ones who get stuck in to the job at hand.
+Because, the people who make e-Commerce happen are the opposite of this style.
+They are the ones who get stuck in to the action and the detail.
 Who fill in the product information management pages.
 The ones who find great images, and write great sales copy that ranks on search engines.

-And most of all the ones who really get what online shoppers want.
+And most of all the ones who really understand what online shoppers want and need.

 That’s a lot of choice for online shoppers.
 A lot.

 Test things out with your customer experience.
-Identify key touchpoint, and create options and choices for online shoppers so you can more closely match their needs.
+Identify key touchpoints, and create options and choices for online shoppers so you can more closely match their needs.

-The real main thing that e-Commerce 2020 has shown us, is that you can go fast in this space if you really set your mind to it.
-And you generally have more control in terms of how your product reaches consumers, even when you work with online retailers.
+Another key thing that e-Commerce 2020 has shown us is that you can go fast in this space if you really set your mind to it.
+And you generally have more control over how your product reaches consumers, even when you work with online retailers.

 And yes, it might take more time to change your order to delivery system than your website.
 But, it’s still a lot faster than most bigger businesses tend to move.
 It’s the businesses who have been slow to move, that are going to get left behind in the online world.